Services provided

 Sublingual immunotherapy (SLIT) refers to the administration of the allergy vaccine orally (inside the mouth), usually under the tongue.
 The drops are kept there for a certain amount of time and then swallowed.

-As explained in the following paper, SLIT is not a new treatment modality.
-The oldest reference about SLIT dates back to the year 1900 when Dr. Curtis published his experience with SLIT.
+SLIT is not a new treatment modality.
+As explained in this paper, the oldest reference about SLIT dates back to the year 1900 when Dr. Curtis published his experience with SLIT.

 Advantages of SLIT